EU chief says Europe must prepare for the worst with Trump

 BRUSSELS — European Council President Donald Tusk says the European Union must prepare for the worst due to the policies of U.S. President Donald Trump, as a trade war looms between Washington and Brussels.

-In a letter to EU leaders Wednesday, Tusk wrote that “trans-Atlantic relations are under immense pressure due to the policies of President Trump.”
+In a pre-summit invitation letter to the leaders of EU countries Wednesday, Tusk wrote that “trans-Atlantic relations are under immense pressure due to the policies of President Trump.”

-Tusk, who chairs a two-day summit of EU leaders in Brussels starting Thursday, said that “unfortunately, the divisions go beyond trade.”
+Tusk, who chairs the two-day summit starting Thursday in Brussels, said that “unfortunately, the divisions go beyond trade.”

-He wrote: “It is my belief that, while hoping for the best, we must be ready to prepare our Union for worst-case scenarios.”
+“It is my belief that, while hoping for the best, we must be ready to prepare our Union for worst-case scenarios,” he wrote.

-Earlier this month, Trump slapped tariffs on imports of European steel and aluminum.
-The EU responded with “rebalancing measures” that hit around 2.8 billion euros ($3.25 billion) worth of U.S. products.
+Earlier this month, Trump imposed tariffs on imports of European steel and aluminum.
+The EU responded with “rebalancing measures” that hit around 2.8 billion euros ($3.25 billion) worth of American-made products.

+Tusk thinks Trump’s action on tariffs, which the EU insists is pure protectionism, and pulling out of the Iran nuclear deal — an agreement the Europeans say is vital to their security— is part of a pattern rather than isolated incidents.
+Trump is also threatening to introduce tariffs on cars, which could heavily impact Germany.

+EU Trade Commissioner Cecilia Malmstrom said that while the EU does have higher tariffs on cars than the U.S. — around 10 percent versus 2 percent — the tariffs only apply to a fraction of the car market, around 15 percent.
+The U.S. has higher tariffs on trucks and other products, she said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.